Slide Slide

-Grade 1 listed St Leonard’s has been placed on Historic England’s “Heritage at Risk” register in the most serious category.
+Grade 1 listed St Leonard’s was threatened with closure and was placed on Historic England’s “Heritage at Risk” register in the most serious category.

-However, renewal of the nave roof is now taking place thanks to funding from the National Lottery, alongside a major local fund raising campaign and with a significant contribution from FoSL.
-This project will also restore the south clerestory windows.
+However, renewal of the nave roof is now complete, thanks to funding from the National Lottery, alongside a major local fund raising campaign and with a significant contribution from FoSL.

 Future Projects and Regular Maintenance

-Damp has penetrated over the years and threatens the important 13th and 15th century wall paintings.
-These paintings can only be restored when the damp has been eliminated..
-Once the roof and the windows are fixed, and the climate inside the building is stabilised, work can begin on the long overdue preservation of the wall paintings.
+Damp has penetrated over the years and threatened the important 13th and 15th century wall paintings.
+Now that the roof and windows are fixed and a new boiler (funded by FoSL) is keeping the climate inside the building more stable, it’s hoped that the future of the wall paintings is secure.
+It costs £6000 a year to pay for the extra energy bills involved.

 St Leonard’s has suffered from hundreds of years of neglect and consequent recurrent crises.
-Once the immediate works have been carried out, regular planned maintenance is the solution to preventing crises in the future.
+Now that the urgent works have been carried out, regular planned maintenance is the solution to preventing crises in the future.
+It’s estimated to cost £35000 a year for this routine maintenance.

 Previously Funded: